Juvenile Dependency Attorney in Irvine, CA

 A child under juvenile dependency action may not be able to live with his or her biological parents.
 Depending on the actual circumstances of the child, the court may determine that the child shall live with relatives or a foster care family for a temporary period until the child’s parent or parents are able to work out specific issues that prevent them from taking care of their child.

-Dependency cases often start when a third party reports an incident to law enforcement agencies who may take swift action to remove children from the alleged situation.
+Juvenile Dependency cases often start when a third party reports an incident to law enforcement agencies who may take swift action to remove children from the alleged situation.
 Juvenile dependency is a serious matter that can affect the relationship between parents and their children.
 Anyone facing dependency proceedings needs legal advice and representation to ensure that they are not unfairly deprived of their right to live with and care for their children.
-Talk to a family law attorney immediately about your next steps to prevent the any unfair removal of your child from your home.
+Talk to an Irvine juvenile dependency attorney immediately about your next steps to prevent the any unfair removal of your child from your home.

 What to Expect in Juvenile Dependency Cases

 There is no jury in juvenile dependency proceedings.
 A judge examines the situation, considers various factors surrounding the case, and decides what is in the child’s best interests.
 A court may make such orders: